Coupons are and will always be one of the best and easiest to use money saving tools.

 So, before you throw your receipt out, check the back of it to see if there’s a coupon printed on it.

-A lot of these coupons have short expiry date, so make sure you use them quickly!
+A lot of these coupons have short expiration dates, so make sure you use them quickly!

 And, if you’re willing to give your opinion in a few surveys, then you can get even more savings.
 Many fast food places, like McDonald’s, will give you free food if you complete a survey for them.